-(4) Our ownership in the Venice plant is held indirectly through our equity method investment in Venice Energy Services Company, L.L.C.
+(5) Our ownership in the Venice plant is held indirectly through our equity method investment in Venice Energy Services Company, L.L.C.

-(5) Our ownership in the Waha plant is held indirectly through our equity method investment in Delaware Basin Gas Processing LLC.
+(6) We completed construction and placed the Waha facility into service in August 2016.
+Our ownership in the Waha plant is held indirectly through our equity method investment in Delaware Basin Gas Processing LLC.